shapirov103/appmod-blueprints/applications/java/functest/README.md

 ## This part has following components

-1. javaFunctest.sh - Shell script which is accpeting two input parameters i.e Ingress hostname and the Color which should fail functional test
+1. javaFunctest.sh - Shell script which is accepting two input parameters i.e Ingress hostname and the Color which should fail functional test

 2. Dockerfile - Creating the custom image for testing